cipherlab-poly/PrivateDynamicData.jl/README.md

 ## Set-up ##

 This package is intended to work with Julia v1.0 and later.
-To use with Julia prior to v1.0, please see the other branches of this repository.
+To use with Julia prior to v1.0, please see the version tagged 0.0.1 (initially developed for Julia 0.5).
+The functions in this package have been (very lightly) tested with Julia v1.3.

 To add the package, in the package manager (press ] in the REPL)
 ```julia